BLOGS

 3. What is the extended due date for filing ITR for FY 2024–25?

-The last date to file ITR for non-audit cases has been extended to 15 September 2025.
+The last date to file ITR for defence, including ITR for jawans and non-audit taxpayers, has been extended to 15 September 2025.

 4. Do I need to report interest received on income tax refunds?